CANNABIDIOL (CBD) SOUTH CAROLINA

 After eight decades, South Carolina legislators lifted the ban ending hemp illegalization.
 As a result, the 2014 Farm Bill allowed hemp pilot programs.

 By 2018, the state recorded 50 licensed hemp growers, each having 50 acres.
-Even with this legality, however, the specific laws surrounding CBD oil in South Carolina weren’t clear.
+However, even with this legality, the specific laws surrounding CBD oil in South Carolina weren’t clear.

 Fortunately, Senate Bill 1035 (Julian’s Law) allowed the use of CBD oil to epileptic children under stringent rules.
 The law reclassified cannabis products with less than 0.3% THC as industrial hemp.
 At this time, wellness shops began to sell CBD oil.